 PSNC recommends contractors register for RTEC now using the guidance set out below.

-How will RTEC work?
+How RTEC works

 The system uses data on people’s prescription charge exemption status, held by the NHS Business Services Authority (NHSBSA).
 The check of the NHSBSA data will usually occur automatically at the time the prescription is being processed in the PMR system to produce dispensing labels, but PMR suppliers have some flexibility about the point that the data will be requested from the NHSBSA using an Application Programming Interface (API) built into the PMR system.